The Best Supplements To Take After Thyroid Removal

 Because you are functionally considered to be hypothyroid once your thyroid is removed.

-This means that you can and should look at OTHER nutrient deficiencies that are peripherally related to both your thyroid and other hormone balance.
+This means that you can and should look at other nutrient deficiencies that are peripherally related to both your thyroid and other hormone balance.

 Deficiencies in this category include important nutrients such as zinc, selenium, vitamin B12, and iron